At a glance

 Introduction

-Physical activity (PA) is any bodily movement using large muscle groups produced by expending energy.
-It can be incidental PA, such as gardening or walking as part of a commute, or purposive PA, such as running or cycling for exercise or sport.
-Strengthening activities are also important for our health, especially as we age.
+Physical activity (PA) is any bodily movement using large muscle groups that is produced by expending energy.
+It can be incidental PA, such as doing housework or walking as part of a commute, or intentional PA, such as running or cycling for exercise or sport.
 Regular physical activity has many benefits that include preventing and treating chronic conditions, such as heart disease, stroke, diabetes, and breast and colon cancer.
-Regular physical activity also helps to prevent the development of other risk factors, such as hypertension, and overweight and obesity, as well as improve mental health and wellbeing.1 Serious chronic health impacts of physical inactivity include coronary heart disease, dementia, type 2 diabetes, and some cancers.2 Sitting or lying down too long can also have negative effects on our cardiovascular health, independent of how much activity we do.3,4
+Regular physical activity also helps prevent other risk factors from developing such as hypertension, and overweight and obesity, as well as improving mental health and wellbeing.1 Serious chronic health impacts of physical inactivity include coronary heart disease, dementia, type 2 diabetes, and some cancers.2 Sitting or lying down too long can also have negative effects on cardiovascular health, independent of physical activity levels.3,4

-• In 2018, insufficient physical activity accounted for 2.5% of the total burden of disease (DALY).2
+• In 2024, physical inactivity accounted for 2.1% of the total burden of disease (DALY).

-• Physical inactivity was estimated to cost the Australian healthcare system between $681 million to $850 million per year (in 2016–17 dollars), while the annual costs from loss of productivity due to physical inactivity ranged from $0.18 billion to $15.6 billion.5
+• Physical inactivity was estimated to cost the Australian healthcare system between $681 million and $850 million per year (in 2016–17 dollars), while the annual costs from productivity losses due to physical inactivity ranged from $0.18 billion to $15.6 billion.6

 Latest results